MarcusE1W/absolute-beginner/content/post/lofree-keyboard.md

 ## Open questons
 - key repeat in iOS Joplin, and anywhere else?
-Works with Windows
+Works with Windows -> ios setting in _accessibility / keyboard / .._
 - Fn also swaps key-layouts